ekernf01/ekernf01.github.io/_posts/2025-12-05-targeted_genes.md

 ![A bottle of ogx nourishing coconut milk hair conditioner.
 "Intense formula moisturizes for immediate softness after first use."](images/silky_smooth.png)

-If you write out the probability distribution of a transcript count vector as P(T)P(X|T), where T is the count of the directly perturbed gene(s) and X is the count of everything else, we should be using $P(X|T)$, not $P(T)$.
+If you write out the probability distribution of a transcript count vector as $P(T)P(X|T)$, where T is the count of the directly perturbed gene(s) and X is the count of everything else, we should be using $P(X|T)$, not $P(T)$.
 To a causal statistics person, this is a natural decomposition: it corresponds to an "intervention graph", which is like a gene regulatory network where the incoming edges are removed from the perturbed gene.
 [Chevalley et al. 2025](https://www.nature.com/articles/s42003-025-07764-y/figures/1) provide a great visual.

 ![alt text](images/interventional_graph.png)